 Using PHABSIM, YCWA developed WUA curves for rainbow trout adult and spawning life stages for the reach.
-The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 140 and 70 cfs, respectively; the rainbow trout spawning life stage were 800 cfs and 415 cfs, respectively; and the rainbow trout juvenile life stage were 40 and 22 cfs, respectively.
+The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 140 and 70 cfs, respectively; the 100 and 80 percent of maximum static WUA for the rainbow trout spawning life stage were 800 cfs and 415 cfs, respectively; and the 100 and 80 percent of maximum static WUA for the rainbow trout juvenile life stage were 40 and 22 cfs, respectively.

 YCWA's 2008 through 2012 water temperature monitoring occurred at two locations: RM 39.7 immediately below the confluence of the Middle and North Yuba rivers from July 2008 through October 2012, and RM 34.4 immediately upstream of the New Colgate Powerhouse from July 2008 through October 2012.
-At RM 39.7, YCWA found that the mean and maximum daily water temperatures in July were 23.0 °C and 25.4 °C, respectively, and mean and maximum daily water temperature exceeded 20 °C and 25 °C, respectively.
+At RM 39.7, YCWA found that the mean and maximum daily water temperatures in July were 23.0 °C and 25.4 °C, respectively, and mean and maximum daily water temperature in August were 21.8 °C and 25 °C, respectively.
 In July and August, mean daily water temperature exceeded 20 °C 94 percent and 93 percent of the time, respectively.
 At RM 34.4, YCWA found that the mean and maximum daily water temperatures in July were 23.0 °C and 26.4 °C, respectively; and mean and maximum daily water temperatures in August were 22.1 °C and 25.7 °C, respectively.
 Mean daily water temperature exceeded 20 °C in July and August 94 percent and 93 percent of the time, respectively.
 Similar statistics for modeled water temperature data at these two sites for the entire 40-year period of record are available in the Minimum Flow Matrix on the Relicensing Website (link above).